 Torijano has argued very convincingly on the connection between Jewish and Greek sources in the Hygromanteia.[xvii]
 In particular he demonstrates similarities in the material contained within it and the Jewish Sepher ha-Razim (The Book of the Mysteries) which may be as early as the C4th CE.
 Furthermore, he postulates the origins of the Hygromanteia being around the C6th CE, with the material migrating from the Byzantine Empire into Southern Italy.
 This is supported to a degree by the earliest known Key of Solomon manuscripts being in Italian, though they are much later, being C16th CE.[xviii]

 Having only covered three texts, and not even touched on the wealth of amuletic material, it is clear that major magical figures like Solomon (and indeed Moses and others) have an appeal which, like magic, transcends cultural boundaries.
-This is a subject I have discussed in my co-writing with Sorita d’Este (in works such as Hekate Liminal Rites), and which still needs much more exploration to fully express the scope of such cross-fertilisation.
+This is a subject I have discussed in my writing (in works such as Hekate Liminal Rites), and which still needs much more exploration to fully express the scope of such cross-fertilisation.

 Betz, Hans Dieter (ed).
 The Greek Magical Papyri in Translation.
 1992, University of Chicago Press, Chicago

 Conybeare, F.C.
 The Testament of Solomon.
 1898, in Jewish Quarterly Review, October 1898

 D’Este, Sorita, & David Rankine.
 Hekate Liminal Rites.
 2009, Avalonia, London